 While eloping is arguably a lot less stressful than getting hitched the traditional way, telling friends and family that you’ve decided to forgo a big wedding can feel anything but (hello family dynamics!).
-Breaking the news to family members is one of the biggest hurdles couples face when deciding to elope.
+Navigating how to elope without offending family is one of the biggest hurdles couples face when deciding to elope.
 And while I’m not going to lie and say that it will be easy, it doesn’t have to be quite so hard either.
 Read on for suggestions on how best to announce your intention to elope— you’ve got this!

 Top Tips for Telling Family You’ve Decided to Elope